 We can’t speak to what (presumably) Scott Malphas actually said to Duin on this topic, but it seems probable that this is a function of the biases of Duin’s background and/or the publication’s editors than Malphas’ actual words.

 In any case, we wouldn’t use the phrase “sexual deviancy” to describe what’s at issue there.
 The issue isn’t “deviance” or “normativity” but power structures and consent — or more precisely lack thereof.
-Clearly, given that one of the people being sued is part of their own burlesque co-op and we’re all self-described queers.
+Clearly, given that one of the people being sued is part of their own burlesque co-op and we’re self-described queers.
 TST members engaging in BDSM really isn’t an issue or concern, but doing so within the context of and explicitly endorsed by a rigidly hierarchical organization ultimately controlled by two people and their deputies?

 There is ultimately no way to write formal guidelines that solve this power dynamic because the people responsible for enforcing the rules are the same ones who have total immunity from being held accountable if they break any of those rules.